A detailed comparison of two HashiCorp-supported methods for HashiCorp Vault and Kubernetes integration.

 phase.
 This means that pods will be blocked from starting until the secrets have been read from Vault and written to the volume.

-There are some similarities and differences between the two solutions that you should consider when designing and implementing your secrets management strategy in Kubernetes environments.
-Common Design Considerations
+There are some similarities and differences between the three solutions that you should consider when designing and implementing your secrets management strategy in Kubernetes environments.

-Keeping these design considerations in mind, let’s go over some of the similarities and differences between the two integration solutions.
+Keeping these design considerations in mind, let’s go over some of the similarities and differences between the three integration solutions.

 Simplify retrieving different types of secrets stored in Vault and expose them to the target pod running on Kubernetes without it being aware of the not-so-trivial Vault processes.
 It’s important to note that there is no need to make any changes in the application logic or code in order for it to use these solutions, making it easier to migrate brownfield applications into Kubernetes.
 Developers working on greenfield applications can leverage the Vault SDKs to directly integrate with Vault.